SamStudio8/majora2/README.md

 Majora comprises of the database models for storing metadata on samples, files and the processes that create and link them; a web interface for users to manage their accounts and retrieve limited metadata; and a set of APIs to add, update and retrieve metadata from the database.

 Majora was initially designed for a small-scale clinical metagenomics laboratory, but in March 2020 was commandeered to act as the central metadata repository for the COVID-19 Genomics UK Consortium (COG-UK) in response to the outbreak of SARS-CoV-2.
 Majora has been rapidly developed and successfully scaled through several orders of sample magnitude.
-For more information on how Majora (and friends) has been used to underpin the analysis of well over a million SARS-CoV-2 genomes by COG-UK, [see our article published in Genome Biology](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-021-02395-y).
+For more information on how Majora (and friends) has been used to underpin the analysis of well over two million SARS-CoV-2 genomes by COG-UK, [see our article published in Genome Biology](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-021-02395-y).

 ## What makes it useful?